agbuddy7/ImagineLang/README.md

 ## Note
-1. it may not remeber the previous language generated.
-2. if it shows error try after sometime or refresh as server may be starting
+1. if it shows error try after sometime or refresh as server may be starting

 ##  Features